SmashedFrenzy16/donut-emulator/README.md

   <br>
 </p>

-# NOTE: We are proud to announce that Donut Emulator WILL be remaining open source!
-We have decided that this is the best way forward to maintain the future of Donut Emulator!
-We have also decided that a complete rewrite of the codebase is not necessary.
-In order to support us, please sponsor us (when we have set up wonderful sponsorships for you)!
-The new version of Donut Emulator is coming out on Saturday 22nd April 2023, with HUGE new changes!
-So stay tuned by forking and starring this repository!

 ## How to use:

 Run the "donut-emulator.py" file in a terminal to use.
 Type in "help" when in the Donut Emulator terminal to view all commands.